Tere Bin (2016 TV series): Plot

 The show is about Dr. Akshay Sinha (Gaurav Khanna) who sacrificed his love to help his friend's fiance, Vijaya (Shefali Sharma) because she was pregnant when his friend died.
 Akshay and Vijaya have been married for 8 years but their marriage is a formal one where they care for each other and live as a family, but don't have the dynamic of a husband and wife.

 Eight years later, his love, Dr. Nandini Bhatt (Khushboo Tawde) returns.
 He has a hard time explaining to her what happened and why he had to leave her, while Vijaya accepted her marriage with Akshay.
 She also wants a life as a normal husband and wife, unaware of the fact that Akshay and Nandini are having an affair.
 Meanwhile, the stress of the situation and keeping it from Vijaya causes him to behave strangely making Vijaya concerned.
 Akshay first wanted to end his and Vijaya's marriage by that he can be with Nandini.
 But whenever he tried to reveal his relationship with Nandini he stopped himself from doing that.

 Vijaya finally finds the truth of Akshay and Nandini but she challenges Nandini that she will fix their marriage in one month otherwise she will go out from Akshay's life forever.
 Nandini tries to woo Akshay back into her life and away from Vijaya much to the dismay of her friend Dr. Irfaan Malik (Rohit Bhardwaj) who has been trying to convince her to move on and has a crush on Nandini that he already confessed to her.

-Evantually, Akshay started to realise his priorities and his feelings for Vijaya and he confessed his past relationship with Nandini to Vijaya who told him that she knew the matter some days ago.
+Eventually, Akshay started to realise his priorities and his feelings for Vijaya and he confessed his past relationship with Nandini to Vijaya who told him that she knew the matter some days ago.
 Then couple confess their love and consummate their marriage.
 While Nandini realised the fact that now Akshay does not love her anymore and that she has to move on in her life.
 She decides to marry Irfaan who already loves her and cares for her.

 The show ends with Akshay, Vijaya, Irfaan and Nandini starting their lives afresh...